oxygenxml/oxygen-batch-converter-addon/README.md

-# Oxygen Batch Converter add-on for Oxygen XML Editor
+# Oxygen Batch Documents Converter add-on for Oxygen XML Editor
 This add-on can be installed in Oxygen XML Editor to enable batch conversions between the following formats:

 * HTML to DITA